 1. Main stage mic, in mono.

-2. Audience, ideally in stereo from two mics pointed at the audience on opposite sides of the stage, away from the house speakers.
+2. Audience, ideally in stereo from two mics directed toward the audience on opposite sides of the stage, away from the house speakers.
 (You can sum to mono if you have limited recording tracks.)
 If you have additional mics and tracks to record in the space, we’re happy to have recordings from these vantages too!

 We also try to get backups of each track, in case of recording failure.
 Kevin will have a few recorders with him, including one that can be hooked up inline with the stage mic via a y-split XLR cord.

-What not to record: Voice of God mic, our own theme music, house feed such as from an iPod, etc.
+What not to record: Voice of God mic, the RISK! theme music, house feed such as from an iPod, etc.

-Recording format: WAV or AIFF, 24-bit or higher, at 44.1kHz.
+Recording format: WAV or AIFF, 24-bit or higher, at 44.1kHz if possible (though 48kHz is okay).
 If you must record to a compressed format, AAC or MP3 at 320kbps will do.

 Routing: Please be sure your recording volume will not be affected by your live sound levels; it’s important to maintain a consistent recording volume throughout the show.
-Record pre-fader, pre-filters, pre-effects so the sound being captured is raw.
+Record pre-fader, pre-filters, pre-effects so the sound being captured is as raw as possible.

-House music: Feel free to play some fun, upbeat music in the house before the show begins (à la Talking Heads, Earth Wind & Fire, etc.) until showtime.
+House music: Feel free to play some fun, upbeat music in the house before the show begins (e.g. Talking Heads, Earth Wind & Fire, etc.) until showtime.

-Announcement: Right before the show starts, we ask that someone from your venue make an announcement over a microphone.
+Announcement: Opening the show, we ask that someone from your venue make an announcement over a microphone.
 If that someone is you, it should be something like:

 Good evening everyone and welcome to [VENUE NAME].
 Remember, tonight’s show is being recorded for the RISK! podcast.
 That means that microphones are aimed at you right now!
 So please turn off your cellphones and other noise-making devices.
 Try not to drop things or kick over bottles, and please no talking while the stories are being told.
 And now, please welcome Kevin Allison and RISK!

-Theme Song: Immediately following the announcement, play the RISK! theme song (which you can download here) over the sound system and Kevin will walk out on stage to start the show.
+Theme Song: Immediately following the announcement, play the RISK! theme song (which you can download here) and Kevin will enter the stage to start the show.
 Then fade music out once Kevin gets on the mic.

 During the show: